OpenPGP signing in .NET

 VB.NET example

-4) Signing a string message with private key located in a KeyStore
+4. Signing a String message with a private key located in a KeyStore

 If we keep our keys in a KeyStore object we should use the overloaded version of the SignString method that accepts KeyStore in order to sign a String message: